The way I lived my life.

 My father didn’t shy away from tough conversations or hard decisions.
 He faced life head on, he knew what he wanted for end-of-life care.
-At the end of his congestive heart failure journey, he made the decision with his doctor, to turn off the defibrillator.
+At the end of his congestive heart failure journey, he got his wish to determine his own fate.
+Dad, exhausted by the struggle and in consultation with his doctor, made the decision to turn off the defibrillator.

 I’d been living with my parents for almost a year, getting home occasionally on weekends.
 I was headed home one beautiful Saturday morning, ready to sleep in my own bed, get my haircut, see some friends, when his doctor called me.
 “Your dad has decided he wants to turn the defibrillator off.”
 Even though I knew it was coming, it was still hard to hear.
 “When?”
 His doctor: “Not until tomorrow.
 It will give everyone a chance to see him.”
 I immediately called my brother in NC, finished driving to my house, got some additional clothes, drove back to my mother and told her.

 I am grateful my father was able to make this choice himself.
 Even though my sister-in-law and I knew what he wanted, it would have been hard to make that final decision.
 I know how lucky we were.
 Many families are forced to make difficult decisions about life support and feeding tubes.
 Decisions about medical interventions that keep us going when the body, the mind, and the spirit are tired.